pydio/cells-sdk-java/README.md

 # Cells SDK for Java

-## Getting started

-The Pydio Cells Java SDK provides a Java implementation to communicate with a Pydio Cells server (and also with the legacy Pydio 8+ versions).
-Most of the functions are wrapped into the `com.pydio.cells.api.Client` class that contains methods to easily manage your files on a Cells server.
+The Pydio Cells Java SDK wraps a standard [OpenAPI](https://www.openapis.org) client to communicate with a Pydio Cells server via its REST API.

+The client classes are generated with [Swagger](https://swagger.io) for Cells 2.x release train and we provide a transport layer to ease implementation of client application in Java.

+This library also provides a Java implementation of a simplified client that can communicate with both a Cells _and_ a legacy Pydio 8 server.
+We rely on this implementation to develop the Cells Client for Android.

 ## Build